-We decided to go the Canadian side as there were more lodging options for families.
-As soon as we arrived, we had to wade through fast food chains and casinos to find the Falls.
-The neon was so blinding and the arcades so plentiful that I ducked into Starbucks for a much needed cup of coffee.
+We decided to go to the Canadian side as there were more lodging options for families.
+As soon as we arrived, we had to wade through fast-food chains and casinos to find the Falls.
+The neon was so blinding and the arcades so plentiful that I ducked into Starbucks for a much-needed cup of coffee.
 The woman told me it would be $8.50 for my small cappuccino.
 When she saw my jaw drop, she added, “Canadian.”
 As I was sipping my average cup of coffee that cost more than Starbucks in Geneva, Switzerland, we continued down the hill toward the Falls.

 My jaw dropped again but this time in awe.
 The natural beauty of Niagara Falls is something to behold.
-When we nestled amongst the tour bus masses and found our spot along the viewing wall, flocks of birds circled in the dreamlike mist.
-The power of the water was bone chilling as we stood right over the cascading plumes.
+When we nestled amongst the tour-bus masses and found our spot along the viewing wall, flocks of birds circled in the dreamlike mist.
+The power of the water was bone-chilling as we stood right over the cascading plumes.
 The majesty of nature overwhelmed us as a full rainbow formed like a picture frame around the Falls.
 There was a moment when I could feel the wonder and romance my grandmother wove into her stories.
-There was a mystery and force that was undeniable and made us feel small and reverent.
+There were a mystery and force that was undeniable and made us feel small and reverent.
 Because of that, the town was even more frustrating.
 It seemed to block and obstruct the connection with nature at every possible turn.

 After one night, my husband and I were ready to leave but our kids were not.
 They were tired and counting on a weekend stay.
 My husband and I made a pact that if we were going to stay, we had to stop resisting and accept this place for what it was or nothing would reveal itself to us.
 If we kept complaining about the all you can eat buffet that charged $6 for a bottle of water, or the bachelor party goers that were throwing up in various corners around town, we knew our trip would continue its downward spiral.
 If we were staying, we were all in.
 We literally had to commit out loud to being where we were.
 The evening that followed was one of the best nights we have spent together as a family.